GAIA-UNIL/G2S/README.md

 ## AutoQS calibration noise

 AutoQS calibration noise (`-ln`) randomizes neighbor-offset swaps using indexes drawn across the full neighbor vector.
+AutoQS calibration intentionally only runs the vector calibration path; full and augmented-dimensional simulation modes are ignored by calibration.

 ## AS mask order (`-mi`)